-The events are stored in an in-memory queue with configurable max size.
-It's ideal for flows that need higher throughput and are prepared to lose the staged data in the event of a agent failures.
+The events are stored in a an in-memory queue with configurable max size.
+It's ideal for flow that needs higher throughput and prepared to lose the staged data in the event of a agent failures.
 Required properties are in bold.